Information on the application process for incoming exchange students

-- Media/Digital Media: CV, a link to a LinkedIn-profile (if you have one) and a short description of previous media studies or projects: name and short description of the project, role during the project (visual design, concept design, user experience design, coding, etc.).
+- a short description of previous media studies or projects: name and short description of the project, role during the project (visual design, concept design, user experience design, coding, etc.).
 You can also add a link to a project site or screen shots.
 If you do not have experience from the field, you can write a motivation letter instead.

 Degree programme in Music: